 Primary Factors

-• Decline in medical school applicants/students.
+- Decline in medical school applicants/students.
 Hospitals are not immune to the sector-wide labor shortage.
-Medical school applicants for the 2022-2023 school year were down by nearly 12% compared to the year prior.
+Medical school applicants for the 2023-2024 school year were down by 4.7% compared to the year prior.
 Increased admissions selectivity, cost of medical school tuition, and lack of tuition reimbursement are major barriers to entry.
 These challenges also extend to non-physician staff.
-For example, the number of applicants to and students enrolled in nursing programs decreased in 2022, ending 20 years of enrollment growth.
+For example, while the number of students enrolled in nursing programs increased slightly in 2023, the Health Resources Services Administration (HRSA) predicts a shortage of nearly 80,000 registered nurses in 2025.
 As a result, hospitals are paying higher rates for contract labor in these roles, without permanently filling essential staffing gaps.

 Secondary Factors

-• More aggressive collection tactics.
+- Increased debt leading to aggressive lender tactics.
 With healthcare debt on the rise, lenders are more aggressive than ever before, including accelerating loan payments, and hospital systems’ credit ratings are being downgraded.

 Post-Acute Facilities